 Prep the Paint and Apply the First Coat

 You may need to mix your paint with water depending on the type of chalk paint you choose.
-Follow the manufacturer instructions and work to get a medium consistency.
+Follow the instructions and work to get a medium consistency.
 Paint consistency is a personal preference, but you don't want chalk paint too thin or too thick.
 Experiment with a consistency that works best for you.

 Once you have the consistency to your liking, paint on a thin, even coat of chalk paint.
 Then, let it dry completely before proceeding.

 Watch for Drips Before Applying Another Coat